KevinXu02/controlled-dreamgaussian/readme.md

 # ControlledDreamGaussian

 This repository contains a unofficial implementation for [DreamGaussian: Generative Gaussian Splatting for Efficient 3D Content Creation](https://arxiv.org/abs/2309.16653).
 Adding support for loss tracking, OpenPose, SMPL, more render methods and integrates ControlNet into the pipeline.
 Hyperparameters are also tuned for better results.
+Trainer is splitted from visualization.

 ## Install